AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 ![](../../../assets/Zendesk_logo.png)

-Connecting your Zendesk data allows you to consolidate your help desk reporting in MBI.
+Connecting your Zendesk data allows you to consolidate your help desk reporting in [!DNL MBI].
 This allows you to optimize customer support and monitor help desk performance alongside your revenue.

 Connecting your Zendesk data is a simple three-step process: